 Trail users have been requesting these bridges for many years, and in some cases taking it upon themselves to install substandard crossings that people have been hurt on and that affect the creek flow.
 Installation will start with the first and smallest Thomas Creek Bridge located about a third of a mile above Timberline Drive.
 This will occur in late June.
 The Whites Creek bridge installation on the trail up to Dry Pond will begin July 22.
 The third and largest bridge will go in on the upper Thomas Creek Trail about half a mile above the Dry Pond connector in September.
 See the story on page 10 of the Summer issue of the Galena Times and the recent story on KOLO News.

 Volunteers are needed to make this happen, digging the footings, building the rock abutments, assembling the bridges, and connecting the trail.
 Most trail days will be mid-week to avoid higher trail traffic.

 Thomas Creek Bridge #1

-This simple 15 foot span replaced a rotting timber span on the heavily used Thomas Creek Trail just above Timberline Drive.
-It was completed in 5 volunteer days, and upon inspection by the Forest Service engineer, he proclaimed “I’ve paid contractors for bridges that weren’t built this well”.
+This simple 15-foot span replaced a rotting timber span on the heavily-used Thomas Creek Trail just above Timberline Drive.
+It was completed in give volunteer days.
+Upon inspection by the U.S. Forest Service engineer he proclaimed, “I’ve paid contractors for bridges that weren’t built this well.”

 Whites Creek Bridge

 This bridge is located just off the Whites Creek Trail on the Dry Pond Connector.
-This 30 foot span was completed in early August with after 10 volunteer days and over 400 person hours of labor.
-Much of that time was spent moving nearly 8 tons of materials over a mile up to the bridge site.
-The original crossing was left intact so that those who still wanted to ride through the creek or let their dogs access water could do so.
+This 30-foot span was completed in early August after 10 volunteer days and over 400 hours of labor.
+Much of that time was spent moving nearly eight tons of materials over a mile up to the bridge site.
+The original crossing was left intact so that those who still wanted to ride through the creek or let their dogs access water can do so.
 We set up a camera on timelapse and over 3000 images of the construction were captured in this video.